 Pack your sunscreen and cooler, because a family favorite is kayaking down the Flint River.
 Day long kayak rentals are available through Kayak Attack.
 A shuttle meets you at your final destination, then transports you to the start of your trip.

 Kayaking is a great way to see the river, connect with nature and have an outdoor adventure.
 I loved seeing the vegetation growing around the area and kayaking with friends.
 They have beginner-level routes that are one to seven hours long and your rental includes the kayak, life-jacket, paddle and shuttle time.

 Albany Civil Rights Institute

+This is one of the most moving things to do in Albany GA that you can’t miss.
 For middle school to high school aged kids, the Albany Civil Rights Institute brings history to life.
 As each generation gets further away from the Civil Rights era, we forget the struggles during that time.
 Learn about the harrowing events that took place in Albany, including speeches from Dr. Martin Luther King Jr., that led to freedom as we know it today.

 The institute houses artifacts in the museum alongside digital, audio and visual technology to bring the stories to life.
 Don’t miss the Freedom Singers perform every 2nd Saturday from 1-3pm.
 Their riveting performance ties the institute’s message together in song.